 How do I ace this section?

-In the next article, I elaborate on some of the tips, tricks and hacks which helped me ace the Quantitative Reasoning section.
+In the next article, I elaborate on some of the tips, tricks and hacks which helped me ace the Verbal Reasoning section.
 Stay tuned for more!

 Aditya Natarajan is the Ivy Aspire GRE expert and will share a series of articles to help you crack the GRE!